-- Mouse lifespan is extended by approximately 15% with cellular reprogramming.
+- The lifespan of age-accelerated mice is extended by approximately 15% with cellular reprogramming.

-- Cellular reprogrammed mice have less fat, more lean mass, and younger skin.
+- Cellular reprogrammed mice have less fat, more lean mass, increased strength, and younger skin.

-- Arthritis, osteoporosis, and other age-related diseases are marked down by cellular reprogramming.
+- Markers of arthritis, osteoporosis, and other age-related diseases are marked down by cellular reprogramming.

 While breaking the spell of aging is a ceaseless endeavor, scientists are getting closer to making age reversal a reality with cellular reprogramming.
 Cellular reprogramming has captured the imaginations of many for its remarkable age-reversing capabilities, including reversing the biological age of human cells by about 30 years.
 Now, scientists are perfecting the craft by honing in on how to reverse the age of mice.

-As reported in Aging Cell, Alle and colleagues from the University of Montpellier in France report that cellular reprogramming increases the lifespan and improves the fitness of aged mice.
-In addition to increasing the lifespan of naturally aging mice, cellular reprogramming increases the lifespan and rejuvenates multiple organs in a mouse model for accelerated aging.
-This includes the rejuvenation of the metabolic system, skin, bone, lung, spleen, and kidney.
+As reported in Aging Cell, Alle and colleagues from the University of Montpellier in France report that cellular reprogramming increases the lifespan and improves the fitness of age-accelerated (progeria) mice.
+In addition, cellular reprogramming rejuvenates multiple organs, including the metabolic system, skin, bone, lung, spleen, and kidney.

 Cellular Rejuvenation Prolongs Lifespan & Reverses Aging

-Nowadays, scientists can activate genes in mice by putting a chemical called doxycycline (DOX) in their drinking water.
-That is, mice can be genetically engineered to harbor genes containing a DOX “on-switch.”
-When these mice drink DOX, the switch is flipped on to activate DOX-controlled genes.
-Alle and colleagues used the DOX system to turn on Yamanaka factors (Oct3/4, Sox2, Klf4, c-Myc), a set of four genes that are the basis for cellular reprogramming and trick cells into regressing to an earlier developmental stage.
+Mice can be genetically engineered to harbor genes containing an “on-switch.”
+When these mice drink an antibiotic called doxycycline (DOX), the switch is flipped on to activate DOX-controlled genes.
+Alle and colleagues used the DOX system to turn on Yamanaka factors (Oct3/4, Sox2, Klf4, c-Myc), a set of four genes that trick cells into regressing to an earlier developmental stage.

 Fibrosis —characterized by inflammation and scarring — is the primary cause of age-related deterioration of organs like the lungs, kidneys, and liver.
 Fibrosis of the lungs is associated with a disease called idiopathic pulmonary fibrosis, which often results in respiratory failure.
 Alle and colleagues showed that cellular reprogramming decreased lung fibrosis.
 There were also signs of reduced fibrosis in the kidney and improvements in the structure of the spleen, suggesting the age reversal of multiple organs.